A blue and white logo

 Chapter 1 – Integers

-The first chapter outlines the teaching methodology, including a discussion of the conceptual, contextual, and constructive teaching of math.
+The first chapter outlines the teaching methodology; it includes a discussion of the conceptual, contextual, and constructive teaching of math.
 Comparisons are drawn between traditional math education and conceptual teaching.
-The chapter also explores the methodology in relationship to mathematics federal legislation.
+The chapter also explores the methodology in relationship to mathematics federal legislation and STEM concepts, including computational thinking.
+The chapter also explores the four key strategies for connecting technology and mathematics (decomposition, abstraction, pattern recognition, and algorithm design).
 The chapter concludes with strategies for developing conceptual understanding of integers.
 Example activities are presented to both explain mathematical concepts and illustrate teaching strategies.

 Chapter 2 – Fractions

 The second chapter explores fractional understandings.
 Geometric and newly produced manipulatives are used to develop essential concepts and computational principles.
 All operations are presented using manipulatives to teach for fractional understanding.
-In addition, a unique strategy is presented to find common denominators, equivalent and reduced fractions.
+In addition, a unique strategy is presented to find common denominators and equivalent and reduced fractions.
 Example activities are presented to both explain mathematical concepts and illustrate teaching strategies.
+The computational thinking strategies of decomposition, pattern recognition, and algorithm design are expanded.

 Chapter 3 – Factoring